Updated June 23, 2022

 - A Bill of Sale

-- If the boat needs to be titled, a notarized copy of the original title signed over to the buyer, or for new vehicles purchased through a dealer, a manufacturer’s statement of origin.
-For a list of Ohio Title Offices where title may be officially transferred, click here
+- If the boat needs to be titled, a notarized copy of the original title must be signed over to the buyer, or for new vehicles purchased through a dealer, a manufacturer’s statement of origin.
+View a list of Ohio Title Offices where the title may be officially transferred.

 - Valid driver’s license or identification

-- Payment of all registration fees, which will vary depending upon the length of the boat and the means of propulsion.
-A fee schedule is available in the “What it Costs” section here
+- Payment of all registration fees, which will vary depending upon the boat’s length and the type of propulsion.